krolow/queue-run/docs/Runtime_Lambda.md

 * Limit concurrency to avoid unexpected usage charges
 * Pause your backend by setting the reserved concurrency to zero, eg during database maintenance

-You use provisioned concurrency to keep instances warmed up and ready to serve, ahead of expected traffic spikes.
-[See warm up function](#warm-up-function).

 To use provisioned and/or reserved concurrency, you have to set them up during deployment:

 ```bash